Coleridge-Initiative/RCGraph/README.md

   - Do not make manual edits to the `journals.json` file

-### Step 5: Reconcile Open Access PDFs
+### Step 5: Finalize Metadata Corrections

-Scan results from the calls to scholarly infrastructure APIs, then apply business logic to identify each publication's open access PDFs, etc.
+This workflow step finalizes the metadata corrections for each publication, including selection of a URL, open access PDF, etc., along with the manual override.

 ```
 python run_step5.py